Aeicai/DGM1660/README.md

 the cake is a lie
 when you can't get down, find a haystack
 This drink, I like it.
 ANOTHER!! *CRASH*
+*Intense drumming music* ... *Intense drumming music restarts* ... *Intense drumming--* "GET ON WITH IT!!"